 - Renaissance engineers - new image of the world

-- Long way to steam engine
+- Long way to the steam engine

-- Industrial revolution in England
+- The industrial revolution in England

-- Meeting point between science and technology
+- The meeting point between science and technology

-- Combustion engine, turbine and new potentials
+- The combustion engine, turbine and new potentials

 - Electrical energy from Thalet to Coulomb

 - Galvani and the others